 Costs of Data Breaches For Individuals

 The significance and impact of these data breaches for individuals cannot be understated.
 For the individual, research from Javelin Strategy & Research notes that 67% of victims of data breaches eventually become victims of fraud.
-On May 5, 2015, UCLA Health concluded that a hacker accessed parts of their network that contained the addresses, DOB’s, social security numbers and medical records of 4.5 million individuals.
+On May 5, 2015, UCLA Health concluded that a hacker accessed parts of their network that contained the addresses, DOB’s, social security numbers, and medical records of 4.5 million individuals.
 The data was not encrypted.
 If the percentages hold, more than 3 million of those people are likely to become victims of fraud at some point in the future.

 Costs to Data Breaches for Businesses

 For businesses, the cost is different but no less impactful: data breaches not only impose financial, reputational, and business opportunity penalties and costs, they also threaten critical infrastructure.
-Violations have to be made public and the current list of reported breaches can be seen here, creating a very embarrassing situation for many health care providers.
+Violations have to be made public, and the current list of reported breaches can be seen here, creating a very embarrassing situation for many healthcare providers.
 It is becoming increasingly clear that HHS is looking to continue to set its own very clear standards as it relates to failure to observe proper HIPAA rules and regulations.
-The $2 million settlement that happened a little over a week ago should be best considered as an opening salvo, and one that businesses that wish to stay in business need to sit up and take note of.
-Concentra will be paying OCR $1.72 million and filling their 2016 calendar with corrective actions.
+The $2 million settlement that happened a little over a week ago should be considered an opening salvo, and one that businesses that wish to stay in business need to sit up and take note of.
+Concentra will be paying OCR $1.72 million and filling its 2016 calendar with corrective actions.
 QCA Health Plan has agreed to a $250,000 monetary settlement and to correct a multitude of observed failures within its own HIPAA compliance program, according to OCR.

 How Your Entity Can Address Its Health Care IT Security Issues

-We continue discussing these issues here because all health care entities need to take note: HIPAA enforcement is here.
-The run of more than a decade of accepted non-compliance is at its end and your health care entity must be prepared for the inevitable audits and enforcement for any uncovered violations.
-As such, it is essential that your health care organization implement strong encryption systems to keep your sensitive data safe.
-For devices that represent a natural threat for physical loss like laptops, implementing encryption of work-related folders, developing and implementing a security plan, and educating staff in the proper use of said systems are essential to bullet-proof security.
+We continue discussing these issues here because all healthcare entities need to take note: HIPAA enforcement is here.
+The run of more than a decade of accepted non-compliance is at its end, and your healthcare entity must be prepared for the inevitable audits and enforcement for any uncovered violations.
+As such, it is essential that your healthcare organization implement strong encryption systems to keep your sensitive data safe.
+For devices that represent a natural threat for physical loss, like laptops, implementing encryption of work-related folders, developing and implementing a security plan, and educating staff in the proper use of said systems are essential to bullet-proof security.

 About Medicus Solutions:

-Medicus Solutions, LLC (https://msinc.com/) is an Alpharetta, GA based company that specializes in providing IT management solutions to improve the efficiency, security and stability of your company’s operations.
+Medicus IT is an Alpharetta, GA based company that specializes in providing IT management solutions to improve the efficiency, security and stability of your company’s operations.
 Medicus offers a range of IT services that work both independently and in unison to ensure your company operates securely, seamlessly and efficiently.
 Featuring secure email and backup services, virtual hosting services, HIPAA-approved file encryption systems, and much more.
 For more information about Medicus Solutions, please call our main office in Alpharetta at 678-495-5900 or visit our website.